Monday, July 11, 2011

 1905

-Fillets of the odd-toed ungulate were served at a banquet held by the Canadian Camp, a club of sportsmen, naturalists, and explorers whose members believed that it was their duty to “be the game”—in other words, to eat the animals they killed.
-This often meant ingesting some strange new species at their dinners.
-In the case of the rhinoceros, its carcass arrived in Manhattan as a gift from Prince Henry of Prussia who must have learned something about the club and its philosophy during his visit to the United States in 1902, as an emissary of his older brother, the German Emperor.
-Four strong waiters carried the hindquarters of the beast on a wooden slab around the fashionable ballroom of the new Hotel Astor on Times Square before taking it away to be carved.
+Fillets of the odd-toed ungulate were prepared for a dinner of the Canadian Camp, a club of sportsmen and explorers whose members believed that it was their duty to “be the game.”
+In other words, they ate the animals they killed, often ingesting some unusual species at their banquets.
+However, in this case, the carcass of the formerly-captive rhinoceros was a gift from Prince Henry of Prussia who may have learned about the club during his visit to the United States three years earlier.